Household Support Fund

 • housing costs

-Funding is aimed at anyone who is vulnerable or cannot pay for essentials.
-You do not have to be getting benefits to get help from your local council.
-If you get benefits, they will not be affected if you get a payment from a Household Support Fund scheme.
+Funding was aimed at anyone who was vulnerable or couldn’t pay for essentials.
+You did not have to be getting benefits to get help from your local council.

-Why does each local council use their Household Support Fund grant differently?
+Why did each local council use their Household Support Fund grant differently?

-Whilst there are some broad rules that each local council that receives a Household Support Fund grant from the government must follow, there is also enough flexibility to allow each area to tailor how they use the grant to address the specific cost of living issues in their area.
+Whilst there were some broad rules that each local council that receives a Household Support Fund grant from the government must follow, there was also enough flexibility to allow each area to tailor how they use the grant to address the specific cost of living issues in their area.

-Also, each local authority does not get the same amount of grant funding.
-The amount of grant funding is decided by the government and is either higher or lower depending on the government’s assessment of need for each local authority.
+Also, each local authority did not get the same amount of grant funding.
+The amount of grant funding was decided by the government and was either higher or lower depending on the government’s assessment of need for each local authority.

-Within Berkshire, here is the amount of Household Support Fund grant each local council receives for the year 2025/26:
+Within Berkshire, here is the amount of Household Support Fund grant each local council received for the year 2025/26:

 Reading Borough Council: £1,992,735